DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 It comes down to how Ruby handles _copy semantics_: with a bare type argument like Num, passing it into a function copies the argument into the scope of the function.
 With a more complicated type such as a user defined class or a list, passing it into a function copies a _reference_ of the argument into the scope of the function.
 Ruby handles this implicitly, trying to do the right thing without much programmer intervention.
 Unfortunately, this level of implicit-ness often leads to hard-to-spot bugs.
 I may love Ruby, but this is a glaring and fatal flaw with the language.

-Perl6 takes [a note from the Book of Rust](https://doc.rust-lang.org/std/marker/trait.Copy.html) and implements a trait which allows the programmer to annotate whether a type implements _copy semantics_ or _move semantics_.
-By default, all types in Perl6 implement some form of _immutable move semantics_ -- passing a class like `UhOh` into a function will not work, as neither `value` nor `UhOh` are `rw`, and thus this bug is negated entirely.
+Raku takes [a note from the Book of Rust](https://doc.rust-lang.org/std/marker/trait.Copy.html) and implements a trait which allows the programmer to annotate whether a type implements _copy semantics_ or _move semantics_.
+By default, all types in Raku implement some form of _immutable move semantics_ -- passing a class like `UhOh` into a function will not work, as neither `value` nor `UhOh` are `rw`, and thus this bug is negated entirely.
 To achieve the reference passing behavior exhibited above, one must explicitly implement the `is rw` trait, saying that every instance of that class is readable and writable.

 Nothing will explain this better than a code example, so without further ado: